RyXeleron/Executor-API-Docs/README.md

 # Disclaimer
 ***This repository is solely for learning purposes only!***
 # Executor Documentation List
 * Note: If a link doesn't work we recommend visiting the [Internet Archive Wayback Machine](https://web.archive.org/) & searching there!
+* You can also search this repository, especially the [./docs](https://github.com/luau/Executor-API-Docs/tree/master/docs) folder

 | Site | Tags | Notes |
 | :- | :- | - |